Alireza-LSU/hello-world/README.md

 * A brief description a bout myself

 My name is Alireza.
 I am a graduate of architecture.
-As I have a dream to be a different architecture, I have decided to study construction management for my Ph.D. that will help me to extend my knowledge on other related areas to architecture such as energy and technology.
+As I have a dream to be a different architect, I have decided to study construction management for my Ph.D. that will help me to extend my knowledge on other related areas to architecture such as energy and technology.

 * What did I do?